1 9 7 7 (Australia)

 10 x 25 minute episodes

-The Off Show was made for the Australian Broadcasting Corporation in 1977 by Aunty Jack creator, Grahame Bond.
+The Off Show was made for the Australian Broadcasting Commission in 1977 by Aunty Jack creator, Grahame Bond.
 When the ABC viewed the finished product, the series was cancelled for political reasons.
 The show was never screened and the ABC wiped the tapes . . .

 The original script had Grahame Bond and Rory O’Donoghue starring as The Brothers Off (Debbie and Elizabeth) – a pair of budgerigars!